AngyMtz/README-Generator/README.md

   ## Usage
-  The user needs to know how to install the inquirer on the terminal
+  The user needs to know how to install inquirer on the terminal.

   ## Tests
-  node index.js
+  npm i